-Dan Blair is a retired executive from a multi-national consumer products company.
-Dan and his wife, Ronda, live in southern Ohio and enjoy their grandkids, traveling and the occasional book.
-Please follow my Facebook page, Pretty Blue Death, where I'll be sharing a lot of what went into writing the book and insights I gained in the process.
+Dan Blair authored his first book, Pretty Blue Death in 2017, reviewed by Carol Hoyer of Reader Views as "one of the most unique suspense thrillers I have read in a while."
+Pretty Blue Death was also a Reader Views, Reviewer's Choice Award Winner for 2018 and received an official "4 out of 4 stars" review from OnlineBookClub.org.
+Dan and his wife, Ronda, live in southern Ohio and enjoy their kids, grandkids, friends and traveling the globe.
+Please follow my Facebook page, Pretty Blue Death, where I share a lot of what went into writing the book and insights I gained in the process.

 Pretty Blue Death